openSUSE/geekodoc/README.md

 1. As the file `geekodoc-v?.rn{c,g}` which is based on `docbookxi.rn{c,g}`.
 In other words, the GeekoDoc schema cannot life without the DocBook schema.
 2. As a single`geekodoc-v?-flat.rn{c,g}`.
-This file is independant from the DocBook schema and can be used without having DocBook 5 installed on your system.
+This file is independent from the DocBook schema and can be used without having DocBook 5 installed on your system.